 In addition to increasing trends in average annual flow, the portion of precipitation that becomes flow (from runoff or groundwater discharge) appears to be increasing.
 Figure C-23 presents cumulative precipitation and cumulative flow at the Zumbro River at Kellogg gage (MDNR 41031002).
-Similar data
+Similar data from the South Fork Zumbro River at Rochester gage (MDNR 41063001) is presented in Figure C-24.

-Figure C-24.
 These figures, sometimes referred to as "double-mass curves" show an increase increased flow in relation to precipitation (i.e., steeper slopes) later in the period of record.